eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ET.md

 ## Attester-Proposer Separation (APS) a.k.a.
 Validator-Proposer Separation

 MEV-boost is an out-of-protocol side-car, outside of the protocol's reach and control.
-This limitation is addressed within the context of PBS, by the [APS](#attester-proposer-separation-aps-aka-validator-proposer-separation-design-rationale) (Attester-Proposer Separation) design philosophy with the aim of getting some of this infrastructure back into the the protocol's fold.
+This limitation is addressed within the context of PBS, by the [APS](#attester-proposer-separation-aps-aka-validator-proposer-separation-design-rationale) (Attester-Proposer Separation) design philosophy with the aim of getting some of this infrastructure back into the protocol's fold.

 APS design rationale is closely related to **ePBS - enshrined Proposer-Builder Separation** design space.